Consciousness as the foundation of psychology

-In both Buddhist and post-Shankara Vedāntic thought there has been a tendency to consider the most extreme form of an entirely passive, pure consciousness — an absolute and permanent emptiness, silence, formlessness — as the highest type of consciousness and source of the most absolute pure bliss.
+In both Buddhist and post-Shankara Vedāntic thought there has been a tendency to consider the most extreme form of an entirely passive and pure consciousness — an absolute and permanent emptiness, silence, formlessness — as the highest type of consciousness and source of the most absolute pure bliss.
 Philosophy tends to strive after the impersonal and the abstract, and in a certain sense, this is the legitimate extreme of both.
 But the question remains whether this is really the ultimate nature of consciousness.
 And this brings us to the third pole of our conceptual discussion of consciousness, integral spirituality.